tcouch/rsd-talks/technical/zacrosEASC.md

     - Sending anti messages to their neighbours
     - With further potential roll-back
 * The "slowest" node determine a virtual time horizon (Global time)
-    - No roll-back beyond this is needed
+    - No roll-backs beyond this the are needed

 Conclusion